Money Scams, Tricks and Frauds

 Read more about this scam on the Money Mule website.
 The HMRC has issued useful guidance on how you can protect yourself from becoming a money mule and who to contact if you have any concerns.

-Fraudsters target students, especially around loan payment dates, posing as the Student Loans Company (SLC) asking for personal information or to pay money.
+Fraudsters target students, especially around loan payment dates, posing as the Student Loan Company (SLC) or accommodation providers.
+They ask for personal information or for you to pay money.
 This can be over an email, text message, phone call or on social media.

-The SLC will never ask you to confirm your login and password, or ask for bank details or personal information by email.
+The Student Loan Company or your accommodation provider will never ask you to confirm your login and password or ask for bank details or personal information by email.
 Please be vigilant and do not disclose personal information or follow links.
 Check the government guide to identifying a phishing scam for more information.